-Question Answer Marks 3(c) Which argument is more convincing, Paolo's or Adriana's?
-15 Assessment objective: analyse and evaluate evidence and reasoning used to support claims and perspectives Main Annotations 🗸 💢 🔼 🔁 DEV BOD J Indicative content Candidates are expected to evaluate the arguments presented in Source 4 and compare their effectiveness.
+Question Answer Marks 3(d) Which argument is more convincing, Harry's or Erin's?
+15 Your answer should consider both arguments, and you should support your point of view with their words.
+You should also consider: the strength of their reasoning and evidence their use of language the different types of information used.
+Assessment objective: evaluation of argument Main Annotations 🗸 💢 🔼 🔭 DEV BOD J Indicative content Candidates are expected to evaluate the arguments presented in Source 4 and compare their effectiveness.
 They should make a supported judgement with some explanation about which person has the most convincing argument.
-Candidates may support their judgement by considering: Strength of reasoning: Logic Structure Balance Claims Use of language: Tone - emotive, exaggerated, precise Clarity Evidence: Range of information and depth Relevance Sufficiency - sample Source - media; internet Date - how recent Different types of information - fact, opinion, value, anecdote Testimony - from experience and expert Sources of bias Local interest Economic Personal values Experience Likely consequences of the ideas presented Acceptability of their values to others How likely other people are to agree with their perspective/view
+Candidates may support their judgement by considering: Strength of reasoning: Logic Structure Balance Claims Use of language: Tone - emotive, exaggerated, precise Clarity Evidence: Range of information and depth Relevance Sufficiency - sample Source - media; internet Date - how recent Different types of information - fact, opinion, value, anecdote Testimony - from experience and expert Sources of bias Local interest Economic Personal values Experience

-Question Answer Marks 3(c) The following levels of response should be used to award marks: Level 5 (13-15 marks) Very good response Wide range of clear, credible and well explained points about which argument is more convincing.
+Question Answer Marks 3(d) Acceptability of their values to others How likely other people are to agree with their perspective/view The following levels of response should be used to award marks: Level 5 (13-15 marks) Very good response Wide range of clear, credible and well explained points about which argument is more convincing.
 Coherent, structured evaluation of both arguments with clear comparison.
 The response usually contains three (or more) developed evaluative points and may include some undeveloped points.
 Material from the sources is used as evidence to support the evaluation; clear, frequent reference to the evidence and/or arguments in the source e.g. quotation/summary of ideas.
-A supported judgement is reached.
+A judgement is reached.
 Level 4 (10-12 marks) Good response A range of clear, explained points about which argument is more convincing.
 Evaluation of both arguments, with some comparison.
 The response usually contains two (or more) developed evaluative points and may include some undeveloped points.
 A wide range (four or more) of undeveloped but clearly appropriate points may be sufficient to enter this band at the lower level.
 Material from the sources is used as evidence to support the evaluation; some reference to the evidence and/or arguments in the source e.g. quotation/summary of ideas.
 A judgment is reached.
-Level 3 (7-9 marks) Reasonable response Some strengths and/or weaknesses of the arguments are identified or described but mainly not explained.
-Evaluative points are partially supported or simply described/asserted.
-Some discussion of both arguments, with an attempt at comparison, or an evaluation of only one argument.
+Level 3 (7-9 marks) Reasonable response Some points about which argument is more convincing with some explanation.
+Some evaluation of both arguments, with an attempt at comparison or a very good evaluation of only one argument.
+Judgements and evaluative points are partially supported or asserted.
 The response usually contains one (or more) developed evaluative points, possibly with some undeveloped points; three (or more) undeveloped points may be sufficient to enter this band at the lower level.
-Material from the sources may be used occasionally to support the evaluation.
-The response may lack some clarity and be difficult to follow at times.
+Some material from the sources may be used occasionally as evidence to support the evaluation.
+The response may occasionally lack some clarity and by difficult to follow at times.
 A judgement is reached.